 2. Wear suitable attire.
-Avoid wearing too much jewelry, coins or costume accessories
+Avoid carrying too much jewellery, coins or costume accessories to dance class.

-4. Hair must be secured in a bun/pony for jazz and salsa, pull back and off the neck for all other classes.
+4. Hair must be secured in a bun/pony for jazz and salsa, pulled back and off the neck for all other classes.

 5. Avoid strong perfumes and colognes.

-1. Enter or Exit studio with Instructor's permission.
+1. Enter or Exit the studio with the Instructor's permission.

-2. Do not touch Studio property, like music system, mirror,barre, etc.
+2. Do not touch Studio property, such as the music system, mirror, barre, etc.

 1. Show respect for your teacher.